code-423n4/2021-02-slingshot-findings/pauliax/pauliax-submission.md

 ## Recommended Mitigation Steps
 Probably would be best to have a generic swap function and then validate the input/output token parameters in the Slingshot contract before passing it to the modules.

+# BUG 9
-# 9. Wrong signature of balanceOf function in the WETH interface
+Wrong signature of balanceOf function in the WETH interface
 ## Summary
 Function balanceOf has an invalid signature in the interface IWETH that is declared in the contract Slingshot.
 ## Risk Rating